Quick Answer — What Do I Actually Need?

 Ice Fishing Gear Additions

-Ice fishing requires specialized additions: an ice auger (hand-powered $40–$80 for beginners, power auger $200–$500 for frequent anglers), short ice fishing rods (24–36", $20–$50 each), small ice jigs and spoons, an ice skimmer to keep holes clear ($8–$15), and a portable pop-up shelter or tent ($100–$300).
+Ice fishing requires its own kit: an ice auger (hand-powered $40–$80 for beginners, power auger $200–$500 for regulars), short ice fishing rods (24–36", $20–$50 each), small ice jigs and spoons, an ice skimmer ($8–$15) to keep holes clear, and a portable pop-up shelter ($100–$300).

 Budget Starter Kit — Under $200 CAD

-The essentials ($150–$200): Spinning rod and reel combo ($60–$80), monofilament line 8 lb ($8–$12), basic tackle kit — hooks, sinkers, bobbers, swivels ($15–$20), starter lure pack — spinners, jigs, spoons ($15–$25), long-nose pliers ($12–$15), rubber mesh landing net ($25–$35), small tackle box ($10–$15), provincial fishing licence ($10–$42 depending on province).
+The essentials ($150–$200): Spinning rod-and-reel combo ($60–$80) • 8 lb monofilament line ($8–$12) • Basic tackle kit — hooks, sinkers, bobbers, swivels ($15–$20) • Starter lure pack — spinners, jigs, spoons ($15–$25) • Long-nose pliers ($12–$15) • Rubber mesh landing net ($25–$35) • Small tackle box ($10–$15) • Provincial fishing licence ($10–$42 depending on province).